zzxwill/oss/intl.en-US/Best Practices/Bucket management/Anti-leech.md

 -   What is Referer?

     Referer is HTTP Part of the header that usually comes with a referer when the browser sends a request to the web server, tell the server the source of the link for this request.
-In the example above, if the web site for user B is userdomain-steal, want to steal a picture link `http://referer-test.oss-cn-hangzhou.aliyuncs.com/aliyun-logo.png`.
+In the example above, if the web site for user B is userd omain-steal, want to steal a picture link `http://referer-test.oss-cn-hangzhou.aliyuncs.com/aliyun-logo.png`.
 A's website domain name is `userdomain`.

-    Suppose the web page of the chain web site userdomain-steal is as follows:
+    Suppose the web page of the chain website user domain-steal is as follows:

     ```
     <html>